tlswg/tls13-spec/draft-ietf-tls-tls13.md

   establishes the parameters of their transactions.

 Initialization Vector (IV)
-: When a block cipher is used in CBC mode, the initialization vector is exclusive-ORed with the first plaintext block prior to encryption.
+: Some AEAD ciphers require an initialization vector to allow the cipher to safely protect multiple chunks of data with the same keying material.
+The size of the IV depends on the cipher suite.

 Message Authentication Code (MAC)
 : A Message Authentication Code is a one-way hash computed from a